GIXLabs/TECHIN516/lab8/README.md

 1. Start by getting every step in the sequence working using modified code from previous labs.
 i.
 Make sure your wall-follower script still works.
 ii.
-Make sure you can identify an apple with the camera.
+Make sure you can identify the aruco cube with the camera.
 iii.
-Create a ros action that explores the maze, creates a map, and stops when it see the apple.
+Create a ros action that explores the maze, creates a map, and stops when it see the aruco cube.
 iv.
 Research how to send navigation goals from python instead of Rviz.
 v.
 Use the Turtlebot's built-in docking function.